 Grab a Bowl of Cullen Skink

 By now it should be about lunchtime.
 Although you’re probably still full from that massive Scottish breakfast, there’s a good restaurant on Victoria Street for another popular Scottish dish.
-Cullen Skink is a cream-based soup made with haddock, leeks and potato.
-Not all the restaurants serve it (as it takes a bit of talent to make it well), but Howie’s at the top of Victoria Street makes a fantastic bowl.
-Unfortunately, they’re not cheap.
+Cullen Skink is a cream-based soup made with smoked haddock, leeks and potato.
+Not all the restaurants serve it (as it takes a bit of talent to make it well), but Mussel and Steak at the bottom of Victoria Street make a fantastic bowl, and for a decent price as well.

 If you’re on a budget, or have a dietary restriction (vegetarian, vegan or dairy-free), head to the top of Victoria Street and turn right.
 About 5 minutes down the street is a cafe called Union of Genius.
 They serve some of the best soups in town, and at a fantastic price.
 Each day they have six soups – two with meat, two are vegetarian and two are vegan.
 Most of their soups are dairy-free, and nearly everything in their cafe, including all their bakery items, is gluten-free.